evefancom/evefan/README.md

 Evefan enables developers to privately capture, transform and deliver customer events at any scale.

-Evefan is open source and self-hosted on Cloudflare workers.
+Evefan is open source and self-hosted on Cloudflare gateways.
 It can be configured either via Evefan Console or using Wrangler.
 Get started in minutes using the [Evefan Console](https://console.evefan.com).

 <h1 align="center">
     <img src="https://console.evefan.com/img/brand/event-fan.png" alt="event-fan">